Professor, Dir. of Studies

 - Other various info including papers on CPS complexity and my previous CPS blog:

-Key research projects in these areas currently center on safety engineering and architecting highly automated cyber-physical systems (see e.g. the ARCHER, AUTODRIVE and Prystine projects), model-based engineering and the industrial internet of things (see e.g. the SCOTT and HI2OT projects) and innovation eco-systems (see ICES and e.g. CPSE-labs).
+Key research projects in these areas currently center on safety engineering and architecting of highly automated cyber-physical systems, model-based engineering and trustworthy edge computing systems.
 Our research is typically carried out in cooperative projects with international research groups and industry.

 The research spans technology, processes and organization, where architecture, safety engineering, automation and model-based engineering form the red threads.
 Key properties of interest include safety, robustness, performance, cost, evolvability and autonomy, including trade-offs between these aspects.